1 We live in the minds of others

 Those who don’t know what I didn’t know till yesterday I deem disgracefully benighted.
 And I jeer at those who fear what I was frightened of till yesterday.

 Self-admiring people don’t overrate their attainments so much as their importance.
-So they are bound to waste their gifts on arduous but arid ventures.
+So they are sure to waste their gifts on arduous but arid ventures.

 We size our own stature by those near to us.
 If we live with pygmies, we judge that we must be giants.
 And if we live with giants, we judge that we must be giants too.